hphelion/documentation/commercial/GA1/ceph/commenrcial.ceph-helion-openstack-ceph-hp-helion-openstack-cinder-storage.md

 		HEALTH_OK

-2. Create a new pool for cinder backup
+2. Create a new pool for Cinder backup by entering:

 		ceph osd pool create <cinder backup pool name> <pg-num>